 Some people believe that it’s easiest to contact the other side while the clock is chiming midnight.
 That’s another “between” time.

-(See my article, Ghost Hunting and the ‘Witching Hour’ for additional information about planetary hours and their possible effects on research.
-But keep this in mind: I’ve tested it and — so far — results are inconclusive.
+(I have tested planetary hours, and – so far – results are inconclusive.
+So, I’m not using them.
 If planetary hours work for you, let me know by leaving a comment, below.)

 Planning an investigation?
 Find out the times of day when others have success at that location.